 Come up with an action plan with the staff

 Completely re-arranging business like this requires you to warn your staff.
-They’ll need to know about any changes to their work to accommodate the photographer, and you’ll have to organise days off or making people work in different areas for the day.
+They’ll need to know about any changes to their work to accommodate the photographer, and you’ll have to organize days off or making people work in different areas for the day.

 © Hotel Bachaumont